How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 In most states, no. But certification is increasingly expected by employers, correlates with higher pay, and is often required for career advancement.

-How do I maintain my COA certification?
+How do I maintain my certification?

-Ready to Start Your COA Journey?
+Ready to Start Your Journey as a Certified Ophthalmic Assistant?

-Download the Free COA Exam Starter Kit — includes a printable study calendar, content area checklist, Sharon's top mnemonics, and 25 practice questions with detailed explanations.
+Download the Free Exam Starter Kit — includes a printable study calendar, content area checklist, Sharon's top mnemonics, and 25 practice questions with detailed explanations.
 Everything you need for your first 7 days of exam prep.